runarorama/runarorama.github.com/source/_posts/2015-06-23-a-scala-comonad-tutorial.markdown

 Note that `duplicate` returns a whole `Cowriter` from its constructed `run` function, so the meaning is that subsequent operations (composed via `map` or `extend`) have access to exactly one `tell` function, which appends to the existing log or tally.

-You may find that `Cowriter` is a better fit than `Writer` for your Scala programs.
-A common complaint with the writer monad is that it doesn't allow you to observe the log until the end.
-That is, it's _not sufficiently lazy_ as formulated above.
-But `Cowriter` lets you pass whatever logging function you want as the `tell`, and its implementation absolutely can observe each `W` as it gets passed in.

 ## Comonad laws

 The comonad laws are analogous to the monad laws: